Lively, party atmosphere ski resort with surprisingly good and high altitude glacier skiing

 Solden is no beauty by Austrian ski resort standards but it more than makes up for this by being very lively (mostly German and Dutch revellers) and by also offering some good high altitude, snow sure skiing.
 The lifts are at either end of the slightly sprawling village but these are connected by a very efficient and free shuttle bus service.
 There are some long runs from the top lifts and there is some serious 'vertical' that good intermediates will really enjoy.
 There are a few black pistes for experts but these are not too challenging.
 However, there is some excellent off-piste terrain and some great touring also to be had.
 Truly good skiers are well catered for.

-Off the slopes there is plenty to entertain those staying the hotels and chalets in Solden at the Sports Centre which has a swimming pool and ice rink.
+Off the slopes there is plenty to entertain those staying in the hotels and chalets in Solden at the Sports Centre which has a swimming pool and ice rink.
 Ice climbing and sleigh rides can be arranged also.
 Day trips to Innsbruck are very possible and the Aqua Dome is a thermal spa centre at nearby Langenfeld.
 There are numerous walking trails for those that are not hitting the slopes.

-Ski chalets in Solden (1)
+2 ski chalets in Solden View All

 - Excellent snow reliability with access to two glaciers with high altitude slopes